bradybhalla/dotfiles/README.md

 ## Tools to install
 ### Powerlevel10k
 - Very nice prompt
+- Install with homebrew

 ### fzf
 - Fuzzy finder
+- Install with homebrew

 ### ripgrep
 - `grep` but more powerful
 - Easily search recursively for text
+- Install with homebrew

 ### lazygit
 - Git UI in the terminal
+- Install with homebrew

 ### tmux
 - Terminal multiplexer
 - Prefix is \` (backtick)
 - I usually use iTerm to handle tmux instead of running it directly.  `tmux -CC` starts a session with iTerm.
+- Install with homebrew

+### zsh-syntax-highlighting
+- Syntax highlighting while typing in zsh
+- Install by cloning [https://github.com/zsh-users/zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)into `~/bin`